GoogleCloudPlatform/community/tutorials/developing-services-with-k8s.md

 ## Prerequisites and setup

-In order to use this demo, you're going to need:
+In order to use this demo, you're going to need the following:

 * A local system running either Linux or Mac OS X
-* Access to a Kubernetes cluster (this tutorial will walk through setting up a cluster using Google Kubernetes Engine)
+* Access to a Kubernetes cluster (This tutorial will walk through setting up a cluster using Google Kubernetes Engine.)

 ## Microservices